Understand Twitter Limits and get out of Twitter Jail and Suspension

 What should I do if my Twitter account is suspended?

 If your account is suspended, contact Twitter support to inquire about reinstatement.
+To get a suspended or restricted X (formerly Twitter) account reinstated, file an appeal through the official X Help Center.
+You may need to submit an appeal and provide a verification code sent to your account email or phone number as part of the recovery process.
 Review your recent activity for any possible violations and ensure compliance with Twitter’s policies to avoid being banned again.

 How many tweets per day can I send on Twitter?